Mastercard/flow/message/message-web/README.md

 Note how:
  * The actual URL for the page is populated at runtime on a `child()` of the request sequence.
 This means that the runtime-sourced data will be highlighted in the full diff view of the execution report.
  * We're grabbing the full page source in the extracted results, but we're also masking it as not interesting.
-This allows users to see the page source in the execution report, but doesn't consign us to slavishly tracking every non-functional change to the HTML in the test suite.
+This allows users to see the page source in the execution report, but doesn't condemn us to exhaustively tracking every non-functional change to the HTML in the test suite.